agplusman/kata-gpt/kata.md

 List any requirements NOT satisfied.

 C. Architectural Style
 Use the star ratings from stars.csv to recommend a final software architecture style (e.g., layered, modular monolith, microkernel, microservices).
 Ensure the selected style aligns with top architectural characteristics.
-(MUST USE stars.csv)
+(MUST USE stars.csv).
+Do not make up star ratings!

 Output Table 3 -  displaying the chosen Architectural Style alongside its star ratings (for each architectural characteristic) and those of three alternative styles.
 Provide reasons and trade-offs for the chosen style, detailing and justifying your decision.

 D. Risk Assessment
 Output Table 4: Risk Assessments - Map the top 3 Architectural Characteristics on the y-axis and components on the x-axis.
 Assess risk by multiplying the impact (1 to 3) by the likelihood (1 to 3) of occurrence.
 Label risks as L (low 1-2), M (medium 3-4), H (high 6-9).
+For each risk, suggest atomic fitness functions and appropriate metrics for an objective assessment of integrity.

-For each component rated as high or medium risk, provide one fitness function in pseudo-code for each of the following measures: operational, structural, and process, to support governance and automation.
+For each of the top Architectural Characteristics , provide a holistic system fitness function measurements in pseudo-code for: operational, structural, and process, to support governance and automation.
 Additionally list mitigation strategies, enhancements, and their cost implications.

 E. Architecture as Code
 For the next section, first ask the user to choose a code format: Structurizr (s), ArchiMate (a), or Mermaid.js (m).
 Then, output the complete design in C4 DSL code, detailing Containers and Components.
 Provide a further level of granularity by detailing the Components within these Containers.

-Output Table 5: Provide details of component communications such as Events and Topics,  Messages and Queues and describe where they are synchronous,  asynchronous including reasons why selected.
+Output Table 5: Provide details of component communications such as Events and Topics and describe where they are synchronous,  asynchronous including reasons why selected.
+If the design calls for mediator or broker topologies, please detail components and instances.

 Design contracts and field schema needed.